Additional Lab Facilities

 Analytical instrumentation for the characterization of materials includes two TA 2100 systems, a DuPont 990 TGA and a Netzsch STA 449 F3 Jupiter Simultaneous Thermal Analyzer (TG-DSC/DTA Apparatus) Temperature range: according to selected furnace RT to 2400°C, for Cp determination up to 1500°C with Tungsten & SiC Furnaces, Thermokinetics, QMS mass spec, and GC-ICP-MS and Differential Scanning Calorimeter (DSC); DSC-1, Star System, Mettler Toledo Inc. for operation between −150°C and 700 °C. Powder surface area measurements are made using a Micromeritics Gemini III 2375.
 A variety of equipment is available for electrochemistry including a Biologic MacPile 16 channel, Arbin MSTAT4 and PAR 173 potentiostats.
 An Oxford Maglab with a VSM (9T) and transport measurements, and a Quantum Design PPMS system for magnetic and specific heat measurements are available.

-Contact A. J. Jacobson
+Managed by A. J. Jacobson

 The Ren group has a 5000 sq. ft. materials fabrication and characterization laboratory that has equipment items for fabrication of nanoparticles, single crystal growth, thin film deposition, bulk materials synthesis, and physical property characterization.
 The major equipment include multiple high energy ball mill machines to make nanoparticles, multiple dual atmosphere controlled glove boxes to handle the nanoparticles, multiple dc/ac current induced hot presses to compact the nanoparticles into dense bulk samples up to three inches in diameter and at higher 2000 °C, multiple diamond saws to cut samples, multiple high temperature four-probe transport measurement systems to measure the electrical conductivity and Seebeck coefficient, one differential scanning calorimetry to measure the specific heat, one light flash system to measure the heat diffusivity and specific heat below 300 °C, one laser flash to measure the heat diffusivity and specific heat between 50 and 1200 °C, multiple high temperature ovens for annealing samples, one arc melter for making high temperature alloys, one melt spinner for making amorphous and nanomaterials, one solar simulators for solar thermoelectric efficiency measurement, one heat to electricity conversion measurement system, a Turbula mixer for uniform mixing of any nanoparticles, a furnace hot press, two multiple-target magnetron sputtering systems, multiple Muffle furnaces for making alloys of thermoelectric materials and heat treatment of samples, and one electrochemical deposition system.

-Contact Zhifeng Ren
+Managed by Zhifeng Ren